 The effect of GT including antioxidation and vasodilation on BP has been investigated in large quantities of observational studies and trials for decades.
 Meta-analyses based on observational studies indicated the significant inverse relationship between GT and cardiovascular diseases including stroke, myocardial infarction and coronary artery disease.

-16-18 However, the conclusion could compromise the relationship by the observational design, the potential confounding factors, the publication bias of small positive studies, etc. 16-20,43 A systematic review based on RCTs will yield a better understanding of the efficacy of GT or GTE in BP, which will be helpful in making recommendation or establishing guidelines for implementation in general practice and other relevant settings.
-Two meta-analyses summarizing evidence from RCTs reported no protective effect of GT or GTE on BP, 19-20 while Hartley et al found significant reduction in both systolic and diastolic BP after pooling trials with duration of no less than three months.
-21 Given the discrepancies in their conclusions, and taking into account more trials conducted and published, an up-to-date systematic review is needed to retrieve available evidence to clarify the efficacy of GT or GTE in preventing the development of hypertension or treating hypertension.
+16-18 However, the conclusion could compromise the relationship by the observational design, the potential confounding factors, the publication bias of small positive studies, etc. 16 20 43 A systematic review based on RCTs will vield a better understanding of the efficacy of GT or GTE in BP, which will be helpful in making recommendations or establishing guidelines for implementation in general practice and other relevant settings.
+Two meta-analyses summarising evidence from RCTs reported no protective effect of GT or GTE on BP, 19 20 while Hartley et al 1 found a significant reduction in systolic and diastolic BP after pooling trials with a duration of no less than 3 months.
+Given the discrepancies in their conclusions, and taking into account that more trials were conducted and published, an up-to-date systematic review is needed to retrieve available evidence to clarify the efficacy of GT or GTE in preventing the development of hypertension or treating hypertension.

-In this systematic review we will focus on overweight and obese adults.
-Obesity is a high risk factor for hypertension, and the number of obese adults has rocketed alarmingly.
-Throughout the large obese populations, even small reduction in BP may lead to large reduction in cardiovascular disease events.
+In this systematic review, we will focus on overweight and obese adults.
+Obesity is a high-risk factor for hypertension, and the number of obese adults has rocketed alarmingly.
+Throughout the large obese populations, even a small reduction in BP may lead to a large reduction in cardiovascular disease events.
 However, no previous meta-analyses or systematic reviews examine the effect or GT or GTE on BP in the overweight and obese populations.
-Furthermore, given that the sample sizes of dietary trials are usually small and the long-term dietary RCTs are difficult to implement on a practical basis, it is reasonable to choose overweight and obese adults as high-risk and highly responsive (to intervention) participants, to better clarify the efficacy of dietary intervention.
+Furthermore, given that the sample sizes of dietary trials are usually small and the long-term dietary RCTs are difficult to implement on a practical basis, 20 21 it is reasonable to choose overweight and obese adults as high-risk and highly responsive (to intervention) participants, 47 to better clarify the efficacy of dietary intervention.

-This systematic review and meta-analysis is the first to explore the efficacy of GT or GTE in BP in the overweight and obese populations, to our knowledge.
-Summarizing the RCT evidence to clarify the efficacy in BP among overweight and obese adults will aid in making the dietary recommendation of GT and improving clinical management of hypertension.
-We anticipate that the review will provide valuable evidence of beneficial efficacy of GT supplementation or GTE in BP among overweight and obese adults.
-If GT can significantly prevent the development of hypertension or treat hypertension in overweight and obese populations, GT supplementation will be a simple and acceptable intervention given its popularity, high rate of compliance and rare adverse effects.
+This systematic review and meta-analysis is the first to explore the efficacy of GT or GTE in BP in the overweight and obese populations, to the best of our knowledge.
+Summarising the RCT evidence to clarify the efficacy in BP among overweight and obese adults will aid in making the dietary recommendation of GT and improving the clinical management of hypertension.